 New due diligence obligations and reporting duties for traders have been implemented in Swiss anti-money laundering legislation which took effect on 1 January 2016.
 The new obligations and duties will generally be applied when traders accept cash payments of more than CHF100,000 in the course of trading activities.
-Thus, they are not applicable if payments are made via a finance intermediary (eg a bank).
+Thus, they are not applicable if payments are made via a finance intermediary (eg, a bank).

-The obligations include, inter alia, the keeping of a register of the respective clients and notifying the Money Laundering Reporting Office Switzerland (MROS) in certain circumstances.
+The obligations include inter alia the keeping of a register of the respective clients and notifying the Money Laundering Reporting Office Switzerland (MROS) in certain circumstances.
 Accordingly, anonymous cash payments (exceeding CHF100,000) are no longer possible.

-The new duties certainly lead to more transparency in the concerned sectors, eg in the art and watch markets, which are of great importance in Switzerland.
-However, the new regulations imply immense compliance and regulatory efforts and costs for the traders concerned, especially in the first years after the implementation of the new rules (eg for new IT systems and staff training).
+The new duties certainly lead to more transparency in the concerned sectors - eg, in the art and luxury watch markets, which are of great importance in Switzerland.
+However, the new regulations imply compliance and regulatory efforts and costs for the traders concerned.